KKamatani/yuimaBayes/README.md

 - Input data and time index must not contain `NA`.
 - The Euler one–step transition uses the model’s drift/diffusion as text; state variables are substituted internally.
-- For CI/README, keep Stan-compiling chunks `eval=FALSE` for speed.
-- Rebuild this README via `devtools::build_readme()` or a GitHub Action.

 ## See also